 Maintaining a foreign bank account or offshore bank accounts and financial holdings is not illegal.
 But maintaining foreign accounts to evade federal income taxes certainly is.
 Individuals with foreign holdings of more than 10,000 dollars must declare their holdings on FinCEN Form 114 by June 30.
 Taxpayers with more extensive financial holdings must attach Form 8938 to their federal income tax returns.

 Many institutions that formerly operated as tax havens now share intel with the IRS, including their U.S. account holders’ identities.
 If you fail to report any holdings in a foreign bank account, you’re at serious risk of undergoing an audit.

 If you run a garbage collection agency, the odds are good that your garbage collection trucks are used exclusively for your business.
 As such, claiming 100% business use for these vehicles is perfectly fine!

 If, on the other hand, you use your vehicle to deliver packages, drive for Lyft, or deliver takeout, you cannot make such a claim.
 You can still claim mileage, gas, and other expenses for miles you drove on the job but be sure to maintain accurate logs if you want to stay in the IRS’ good books.

 You’re a professional gambler and lost big last year.
 At least your misfortune is a legitimate tax deduction — as long as you maintain sufficient records to back up your claim.

-Whether you’re claiming massive losses without evidence, or neglecting to report your winnings, you’re going to get the IRS’ attention.
+Whether you’re claiming massive losses without evidence or neglecting to report your winnings, you’re going to get the IRS’ attention.
 Avoid these IRS audit red flags or face the consequences.

 Claiming the home office deduction

 Related: Did you know that if you owe back taxes, the IRS can garnish your wages?
-Find out how you can stop wage garnishment by the IRS.
+Find out how you can stop a wage garnishment by the IRS.